Youdle Grocery Locator

 STORE COMPARISON ON ONE PAGE

 Price, distance, and stock status side by side.
-Users ranked availability first, price second — so availability leads.
-No switching between screens to compare.
+Users ranked availability first, price second.

 Price, distance, and stock status side by side.
-Users ranked availability first, price second — so availability leads.
-No switching between screens to compare.
+Users ranked availability first, price second.

 TIERED DATA CONFIDENCE